antang808/academic/_pages/about.md

   - /about.html
 ---

-I love learning and exploring, and I wanted to create a place that I can document, highlight, and share.
+I love learning and exploring, and I wanted to create a place that I can document, highlight, and share some of my experiences.
 I've been fortunate to work on a wide range of mechanical, aerospace, and data science projects, and I enjoy sharing my experiences and lessons.
 While I aim to keep this website about my engineering research, interests, and hobbies, I want to maintain a personal approach.

 About Me
 ======